Updates

 Join Ana and Ryan for a special monthly gathering to welcome the Shabbat with powerful praise, worship, and warm fellowship.

 Bring a healthy dish to share (please, no onions) and feel free to invite a guest!
-Directions are available on the bulletin.
+Text for directions 754 276-8911.

 Bagels & Blessings at Tzofiyah Roger's House.

-Join Tzofiyah for a special ladies-only lunch gathering at her home on Sunday, October 26.
+Join Tzofiyah for a special ladies-only lunch gathering at her home November 23, 11:00 AM

 Bring a healthy dish to share, and feel free to invite a guest!